 Yes, you can sue a trucking company if you get into an accident with a large truck.
 However, it is important to keep in mind that there are factors to take into consideration to ensure that the trucking company is who you want to go after in a lawsuit.
-This guide will help you understand how to sue a trucking company as well as other approaches that you might want to take into consideration.3
+This guide will help you understand how to sue a trucking company as well as other approaches that you might want to take into consideration.
+Call us today for a free consultation the truck accident attorney at our personal injury law firm is standing by 713-572-6446.

 Are truck drivers responsible for damages?

 There are a lot of things that are taken into consideration when determining whether the driver is responsible or if the trucking company is the party that should be held responsible.
-One of the biggest things that are looked at is whether the driver is a direct employee of the trucking company or if they have been hired as an independent contractor.
+One of the biggest things that are looked at is whether the truck driver is a direct employee of the trucking company or if they have been hired as an independent contractor.
+It also makes a difference if the truck driver is on the insurance policy for the trucking company.

 It’s important to understand that truck drivers aren’t usually in a position where they can foot the bill for compensation out of their pocket.
 Even with insurance (which is required by state law in most cases), you still might not receive the amount of compensation that you seek.
 The truth of the matter is that insurance companies try to minimize how much they pay out on claims.
 This means that most of the time they aren’t willing to pay for pain and suffering alongside any expenses that you incurred.